valentynkt/BackendGarden/content/blog/automate-all-the-things-with-wercker.md

 ---
 I recently decided to switch my site over from [Ghost](https://ghost.org/) to [Wintersmith](http://wintersmith.io/), a static site generator.

-> But, Chad, weren't you just [recently raving](user-experience-matters-more-than-you-think/) about how great Ghost was?
+> But, Chad, weren't you just [[user-experience-matters-more-than-you-think|recently raving]] about how great Ghost was?
 > <cite>Random Internet Person</cite>

 Why, yes, Random Internet Person, I was.
 Please allow me to explain before interrupting.